Problems

 Consider a quadrilateral \(ABCD\).
 Choose a point \(E\) on side \(AB\).
 A line parallel to the diagonal \(AC\) is drawn through \(E\) and meets \(BC\) at \(F\).
 Then a line parallel to the other diagonal \(BD\) is drawn through \(F\) and meets \(CD\) at \(G\).
 And then a line parallel to the first diagonal \(AC\) is drawn through \(G\) and meets \(DA\) at \(H\).
 Prove the \(EH\) is parallel to the diagonal \(BD\).

 Find all solutions of the puzzle \(HE \times HE = SHE\).
-Different letters denote different digits, while the same letters correspond to the same digits.
+Different letters stand for different digits, and the same letters stand for the same digit.